gringineer/gringineer/README.md

 `./grin-wallet --usernet owner_api --run_foreign`

-The `grin-wallet --usernet --run_foreign owner_api` command will start the api listener and allow you to receive your `UserTesting` coins that your grin process will mine.
+The `grin-wallet --usernet --run_foreign owner_api` command will start the api listener.

 ##### You can find documentation about the grin-wallet cli and rpc below: